jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 ### 49B Declaration of special emergency
 (1) A responsible Minister may declare an adverse event to be a special emergency if the adverse event is a matter that comes within the Minister's portfolio.
-(2) A declaration of a special emergency—
-  (a) must be notified or published in the Gazette as soon as practicable after the special emergency is declared; and (b) is neither a legislative instrument nor a disallowable instrument for the purposes of the Legislation Act 2012 and does not have to be presented to the House of Representatives under section 41 of that Act.
+(2) A declaration of a special emergency must be notified or published in the Gazette as soon as practicable after the special emergency is declared.
 (3) A special emergency expires—
   (a) on the close of the date (if any) specified in the declaration as the expiry date; or (b) if paragraph (a) does not apply, then on the close of a date specified by notice in the Gazette as the date of expiry of the emergency.